Kristin is a dog agility instructor and competitor with 20 years in the sport.

-There's a saying in agility circles, "Just one little thing."
-Just one little thing refers to making one little mistake in an agility run that keeps the team from qualifying.
+There's a saying in agility circles, "just one little thing."
+It refers to making one little mistake in an agility run that keeps the team from qualifying.
 This "Just One Little Thing" syndrome is epidemic in agility.
 Look at the results after an agility trial, and you'll see team after team with only one refusal, one wrong course, or one failure to perform.
+Only one mistake.

 Handlers wonder why their team keeps making the "JOLT" errors, and often they blame their dogs.
 The fact is, most of the JOLT mistakes are slight mental errors on the part of the handler.

 While agility runs typically only last 30–70 seconds, the mental focus required to guide a dog running at full speed safely from obstacle to obstacle is intense.
 Agility is a sport that is much, much harder than it looks.
 Just having the handler's feet point half an inch off of an obstacle can send a dog whizzing off course.
 The millisecond timing, perfect precision, and total control of the body needed to successfully run agility's increasingly complicated courses requires complete focus throughout the run.

 This intense focus requires a strong mental game.
 Yet, how does a handler develop that kind of focus?
 An agility ring is filled with distractions, not only for the dog but for the handler as well.
 Did the judge raise his hand?
 Did that bar knock?
 Is my shoe untied?
 Oh no, I forgot to put my hair up!
 Is my dog going to hit that contact?
 Are we going to Q?

 Unbidden thoughts like this race through the handler's mind as the precious seconds allowed on the course tick away.
 These thoughts distract the handler from the job at hand—using her acceleration, deceleration, shoulders, hand signals and voice to move her dog efficiently around the agility course.
 These thoughts enter the mind and bam—focus is lost and a hand is left out, sending the dog off course.